Context help

 * the values of other components.

 If several contextual helps are defined, only the first contextual help whose condition is met will be displayed.
-To change the order of the help content, you can use drag & drop functionality.
+To change the order of help content, you can use the drag & drop functionality.

-<figure><img src="/files/1bbbd8887737e66a404d4fe000aed3cfd17928d6" alt=""><figcaption><p align="center"><em><strong>Figure 4.</strong> Example of two different context-sensitive help definitions displayed conditionally</em></p></figcaption></figure>
+<figure><img src="/files/1bbbd8887737e66a404d4fe000aed3cfd17928d6" alt=""><figcaption><p align="center"><em><strong>Figure 4.</strong> Example of two different context help definitions displayed conditionally</em></p></figcaption></figure>

 <figure><img src="/files/d365e83ea336bf2a1a5a112a1545c16debf81de1" alt=""><figcaption><p align="center"><em><strong>Figure 5.</strong> Appearance of the expanded contextual help editing window</em></p></figcaption></figure>